JoelMichaelRutter/wax_crate_MS5/README.md

 # **[Wax Crate](https://wax-crate-ms5.herokuapp.com/)**
 Wax Crate is a business to consumer full stack e-commerce application that sells products (vinyl records).
 It offers the user a single payment transaction when they checkout.
 It’s a hip and cool online record shop.
-It specialises in bringing excellent music (specifically dance music and hip hop) to the masses.
+It specialises in bringing excellent music (specifically dance music such as house and techno and hip hop) to the masses.

 It’s going to be of value to users who love vinyl, collecting records and crate digging to find new music.
-It will almost be hybrid and serve as a sort of music blog/shop as the product details will have personalised descriptions from the store owner about the product on sale.
+It will almost be hybrid and serve as a sort of music blog/shop as the product details will have personalised descriptions from the store owner about the product on sale with track reccomendations.

 The user will be able to land on the site, view some information about what the business is about and then there will call to action button contained within the landing page enticing the user in.

-When the user enters the site, they should see an alphabetised list of the records on sale through the store in cards with some basic information (title, artist, genre & price).
-The user can then click a button on the cards to see more information such as a description, the tracklist and then if the store owner has a reputable link to some of the digital music, a link to go and listen before they buy.

 ## Table of contents